-Project Dept Description Benefit Project Cost Unlified Directory Public Health Establish a unified directory platform for desktop computers and applications, in order to provide a single sign-on capability and better control access to data systems containing sensitive and confidential information.
-1. Eliminates redundencies, streamlines operatio desktop computers and applications, in order to desktop computers and applications, in order to receive critic the Health Alert Network, in order to receive critic advisories, as well as subscribe to obtain addition Eliminates redundancies, streamlines operational services (i.e. help desk, e-mail), and improves information security.
-Facilitates enrollment of agency partners and the general public into the Health Alert Network, in order to receive critical health alerts and advisories, as well as subscribe to obtain additional health information. \$270,000 Los Angeles County Housing Resource Center Project Expension Community Development Commission Expand operation features of existing web- Community based housing listing service and referral Development system to include: Shelter Bed Reservation Commission System, universal shelter and agency registration, searchable database.
-Provides a useable platform and searchable database of homeless shelters and services for caseworkers and housing locators working for all County departments to utilize.
-Ability to fully integrate with other partners including the Federal Homeless Management Information System (HMIS). \$739,000 Seamless Cadastral Landbase Public Works Convert hand drawn maps and electronic CAD data into a GIS land management system that will store parcel information, and acquire tools to enhance the land parcel information maintenance, thereby expanding functionality and capabilities for staff and customers.
-Reduces the time to complete Preliminary Study Maps (PSM) for road construction projects from 40 to 24 hours/map sheet.
+Project Dept Description Bensfit Project Cost Unified Directory Public Health Establish a unified directory pleiform for desktop computers and applications, in order to Public Health provide a single aign-on capability and better control access to data systems containing sensitive and confidential information.
+1. Eliminates redundencies, streamlines operational services (i.e. help desk, e-mail), and improves information security.
+2. Facilitates enrollment of agency partners and the general public into the Health Alert Network, in order to receive critical health sterts and advisories, as well as subscribe to obtain additional health information. \$270,000 Los Angeles County Housing Resource Center - Project Expension Community Development Commission Expand operation features of existing web- community based housing listing service and referral Development system to include: Shelter Bed Reservation Commission System, universal shelter and agency registration, searchable database.
+Provides a useable platform and searchable database of homeless shellers and services for caseworkers and housing locators working for all County departments to utilize.
+Ability to fully integrate with other partners including the Federal Homeless Management Information System (HMIS). \$739,000 Seamless Cadastral Landbase Public Works Convert hand drawn maps and electronic CAD data into a GIS land management system that will store parcel information, and acquire tools to enhance the land parcel information maintenance, thereby expending functionality and capabilities for staff and customers.
+1. Reduces the time to complete Preliminary Study Maps (PSM) for road construction projects from 40 to 24 hours/map sheet.
 An average of three PSMs are required per project.
-New subdivisions can be inserted immediately after recordation, providing up-to-date maps that reduce Building and Safety's research time for permits from 30 to 10 minutes.
-Eliminates need to draft multiple data sets for jurisdictional boundaries and infrastructure, and laborious file matching process for large projects. \$2,000,000 Multi-County Electronic Recording Deilvery System (Partnership) Registrar- Recorder/ County Clerk Allows the County to receive and process recorded documents through an electronic recording system.
+2. New aubdivisions can be inserted immediately after recordation, providing up-to-date maps that reduce Building and Safety's research time for permits from 30 to 10 minutes.
+3. Eliminates need to draft multiple data sets for jurisdictional boundaries and infrastructure, and labordous file matching process for large projects. \$2,000,000 Mutit-County Electronic Recording Delivery System (Partnership) Registrar- Recorder/ County Clerk Purchase ownership rights to a multi-county.
+Registrar- Electronic Recording delivery system to automate document recording processes.
+County Clerk System is hosted by Orange County and will include Sen Diego and Riverside County.
+Allows the County to receive and process recorded documents through an electronic recording system.
 Compatible with existing and recently implemented Enterprise Recording Archive (ERA) system, and will integrate into the workflow and management processes to achieve new capability. \$730,000 New Financial Forecasting Tool Chief Exec.
-Office Purchase/implement a new financial forecasting tool for the department to provide the ability to perform complex multi-year forecasting and budgeting scenarios.
-The system offers flexibility to easily change data, selection criteria, forecast criteria, and output format, and utilizes standardized data elements and data definitions.
-Reduces the time needed to develop and maintain financial forecasts and data sources, while improving accuracy. \$250,000 TOTAL TOTAL \$8,684,000
+Office 1.
+Reduces the time needed to develop and maintain financial forecasts and data sources, while improving accuracy. \$250,000

+TOTAL \$8,684,000